 Sequestering Carbon from the Sierra to the Sea

 UC Davis is uniquely positioned as a global leader in environmental studies, agriculture, engineering, health sciences, and more.
-Leveraging our interdisciplinary expertise, the Institute of the Environment is conducting a largest-of-its-kind carbon sequestration project – the S3 Initiative – using recycled organic waste products, minerals, and kelp to effectively store carbon in and reduce greenhouse-gas emissions from both natural and farmed settings.
+Leveraging our interdisciplinary expertise, the Institute of the Environment is conducting a largest-of-its-kind carbon sequestration project – the S3 Initiative – using composts, organic amendments, and minerals to fight climate change and effectively store carbon in and reduce greenhouse-gas emissions from working and fallowed lands.

-We accomplish this work by partnering with researchers from across UC Davis with farmers, ranchers, the Native Conservancy, startups, and Indigenous communities.
+We accomplish this work by partnering researchers with farmers, ranchers, startups, and Indigenous communities.
 The initiative builds on the successes of Project Carbon and the Working Lands Innovation Center, which is housed in the Institute of the Environment.

-Successfully scaling this research can translate to outcomes like healthier soils, lower greenhouse gasses, more sustainable farmland and rangeland, healthier communities, increased food security, stronger economies, and more.
+Sequestering carbon is a meaningful component of California's decarbonization portfolio.
+Successfully scaling this research can also translate to outcomes like healthier soils, cleaner water, more sustainable farmland and rangeland, healthier communities, increased food security, stronger economies, and more.